gcrnet/gcrnet.github.io/_workshop/basiclinuxshell.md

 (also called switches or flags) which either start with a single dash (-) or two dashes (--), and they change the behaviour of a command.
 Arguments tell the command what to operate on (e.g. files and directories).
 Sometimes options and arguments are referred to as parameters.
-A command can be called with more than one option and more than one argument: but a command doesn’t always require an argument or an option.
+A command can be called with more than one option and more than one argument, but doesn’t always require an argument or an option.

 Each part is separated by spaces: if you omit the space between `ls` and `-F` the shell will look for a command called `ls-F`, which doesn’t exist.
 Also, capitalization can be important.
 For example, `ls -s` will display the